simpledotorg/simple-server/doc/arch/016-ab-testing.md

 ## Context

 Our primary goal at Simple is to reduce deaths from cardiovascular disease.
 To be able to do that, we need patients to return to the clinic for care.
-Currently, when a patient misses their follow-up appointment date by three days, we send them a polite text message through Whatsapp (in India) and SMS reminding them to continue taking their medicine and to return to their clinic to get more.
+Currently, when a patient misses their follow-up appointment date by three days, we send them a polite text message reminding them to continue taking their medicine and to return to their clinic to get more.
 That is our last attempt via text to convince a patient to return.
 We would like to know if a different message or sending the message on a different date relative to their appointment date would result in a higher rate of patient return.
 Additionally, we would like patients who have recently stopped visiting their clinic to return to care, and we would like to know what type of message and frequency of message would be most effective for convincing these patients to return to care.

 ## Decision